Belinda1704/mobiflow-capstone-project/README.md

 - **Admin dashboard (Vitest)**
   - Run: `cd admin-dashboard && npm test`

-## Continuous Integration (CI)

-CI is not configured in this repository.
-You can add GitHub Actions (or similar) to run tests on push (e.g. `mobiflow-app` Jest, `admin-dashboard` Vitest) and optional deploy steps for Firebase or static hosting.

 ## Versioning & Changelog

 Releases and version history are maintained on GitHub: